Upload your Map to WorkAdventure

 - Then, a ZIP file of the dist directory is created and sent to the WorkAdventure "map-storage" server.
 This server is in charge of hosting the map files.
 When it receives the ZIP file, it unzips it and stores the files in the directory you configured as 'Upload directory'.
 For each

-file.
+.tmjfile the server finds, it will check if there exists a matching.wamfile.
 If not, it will create one.
 WAM files are used to store any part of the map edited by the Map editor of WorkAdventure (like the list of objects or areas, the microphone settings, etc.)

 If you're uploading on WorkAdventure server, it only stores the "build" you send to it.
 It does not store the original files you used to create the map.
-If you want to update your map, you need to update the original files on your computer and run the npm run upload
+If you want to update your map, you need to update the original files on your computer and run the npm run upload command again.
+So do not think you can get back the original files from the WorkAdventure server.
+It is your responsibility to store the original map files in a safe place in case you want to modify those (like GitHub).

 In this chapter, we saw how to upload your map from your computer to the WorkAdventure server using a command line.
 This works well and for small projects, this is probably the best way to go.
 In the next chapter, a more robust way to store and work on your map files: GitHub's CI/CD.